Here's some of our favourite wildlife experiences to add to your bucket list of adventures

-You can visit and sit with habituated gangs of meerkats in the dry, arid regions of Botswana and South Africa - where these tough little creatures thrive and can live in groups of up to forty strong.
+Have you ever seen photos of meerkats climbing all over people?!
+These furry little friends are surprisingly friendly and you can visit and sit with habituated gangs of meerkats in the dry, arid regions of Botswana and South Africa - where these tough little creatures thrive and can live in groups of up to forty strong.
 More often than not, meerkats will get very close to and sometimes even use you as a lookout post if you get close to their burrow.

 This is up there with some of the best wildlife experiences you can enjoy.
-In northern Kenya there is a very special community-based project which takes you on a walking safari to track black rhino.
+In northern Kenya, there is a very special community-based project which takes you on a walking safari to track black rhino.
 Not only is it a thrilling adventure, it also enables guests to actively contribute to the conservation of this critically endangered and iconic African species.
-With less than 6,000 black rhino left in the world, this is a remarkable experience you’ll treasure in your memory for many, many years.
-Walk with Samburu guides as they share authentic local views and teach you about the conservation work needed to help protect these marvellous animals.
+With less than 6,000 black rhinos left in the world, this is a remarkable experience you’ll treasure in your memory for many, many years.
+Walk with Samburu guides as they share authentic local views and teach you about the conservation work needed to help protect these marvelous animals.

 Every year, hundreds of rhinos are poached for their horns which are thought to contain medicinal properties in some cultures.
 Rhino poaching is a serious crime and the valuable horn can fetch huge amounts of money on the black market.
-But with projects such as the one in the Sera Community Conservancy there’s a glimmer of hope that rhino will continue to be around for many years to come.
+But with projects such as the one in the Sera Community Conservancy, there’s a glimmer of hope that rhinos will continue to be around for many years to come.

 Botswana’s Nxai Pan and Makgadikgadi National Parks host the second largest movement of zebra on the continent – with the first being the Great Wildebeest Migration between the Serengeti in Tanzania and the Maasai Mara in Kenya, but don’t be deterred, it’s just as fascinating.